winhallfire/winhallfire.github.io/sources/safety.rst.txt

 2. Using the dropdown fields select ``Vermont`` and ``Winhall Town``.

-3. Select product and enter the corresponding installation address - proceed with checkout or eApproval.
+3. Select product and enter the corresponding installation address

+4. Proceed with checkout or eApproval to order the box.